 The RCM is a member of the ERASMUS programme, a European Union initiative that promotes exchange of knowledge and learning throughout Europe.
 As a member, the RCM receives funding in order to offer financial support to those students who choose to go on a European exchange while they are registered at the RCM.

-BMus students who choose to take part in exchange programmes usually go abroad in year 3 of their studies.
+BMus students who choose to take part in exchange programmes usually go abroad in the third year of study.

 Find our more